MIST145/esx-recipes/Extras/readme.txt

 4. Config the ox.cfg file on the new server.
 Set target on/off, set stash size etc.
 5. Set your framework in the Renewed Banking config file.
-4. setup the config files for your resources, e.g sna fuel, mono garage etc.
+4. setup the config files for your resources, e.g sna fuel, mono garage, esx_property, esx_hud etc.

+Last Step.
+After you have completly started the server first time.
+Select restart server on the txadmin console. it should now start with not errors.

+Current known server start errors:
+* esx_vehicleshop